 Shasta County Superior Court: The court resumed limited operations on May 5 in what the court executive officer described as a “soft courthouse reopening.”
 Most proceedings are being held by telephone, although some in-person appearances are happening.
 No jury trials are being conducted.
 Everyone entering the court is encouraged to wear a mask.

-Siskiyou County Superior Court: The court’s emergency orders have been extended through May 29, with the expectation that normal operations will resume on June 1.
+Siskiyou County Superior Court: Normal operations were scheduled to resume on June 1.
 Jury trials scheduled to begin between April 20 and May 29 have been vacated.
 Limited criminal matters are taking place.
 People coming to the courthouse are asked to wear face coverings.
 An April 15 order by Presiding Judge Karen Dixon extends certain statutory deadlines.
 On April 8, the court posted a temporary bail schedule.

 Solano County Superior Court: The court reinstated limited proceedings, both by remote appearances and in-person physical distancing, on May 18.
 “With the exception of jury trials scheduled between May 18 and July 1, 2020, civil cases will remain as currently calendared.
 To promote social distancing, attorneys, parties and interested persons are strongly encouraged to appear remotely via Zoom, telephone conference call or CourtCall for all hearings with the exception of court trials, unless otherwise ordered by the department.”

 Those entering a courthouse are encouraged to wear face coverings.
-The court received a third emergency order from the chief justice on April 29 authorizing the court to declare the period between May 1 and May 28 a holiday for the purpose of calculating certain statutory and filing deadlines.
 The court is posting notices of continued hearings on its website.

 Civil jury trials and mandatory settlement conferences associatated wtih those trials scheduled through August 18, 2020, will be vacated and set for a case management conference.
 “The Court continues to work on a plan for conducting jury trials “